Stadthaus Team

 Photo: Nik Schölzel

-Born in the Fugger-city, growing up on a farm surrounded by nature and animals, a student in Neu-Ulm.
+She was born in the city famous for the merchant family Fugger, grew up on a farm surrounded by nature and animals, and went to school in Neu-Ulm.
 And then: Carpenter.
-After that: Teacher for technology, sport and fine arts at a secondary school, freelance art educator at Landesmuseum Karlsruhe (Karthago-exhibition) and Art Historian B.A.
+After that: Teacher for technology, PE and fine arts at a secondary school, freelance art educator at Badisches Landesmuseum in Karlsruhe (exhibition on Carthage) and BA in Art History.
 One of her subjects was multi-media.
 Further on: Employed by the SWR to establish the media library and as a photo editor for online news.
 Thereafter: Photo editor at Südwest Presse.
 Today: Getting qualified as a childcare-worker, employed by a kindergarten in Ulm.
-Oh, and: She is a high ropes course trainer.
+By the way: She is also a high ropes instructor.

 Katrin Stern’s first appearance at the Stadthaus was in 2014, as a member of Amnesty International, as co-moderator for a conversation with a contemporary witness of the ‘comfort women’ system in the Pacific War.
-Currently she is teamed up with Karla Nieraad, curating an exhibition planned for 2024 by photojournalist Katharina Eglau: Egypt, Iraq, Sudan, gold miners, Sufis, women’s rights …
+In 2024 she curated an exhibition in co-operation with Karla Nieraad about photojournalist Katharina Eglau: Egypt, Iraq, Sudan, gold miners, Sufis, womens rights